citp/privacy-policy-historical/x/xt/xte/xtend-life.com.md

 Technologies such as: cookies, beacons, tags and scripts are used by Xtend-Life Natural Products (Intl) Limited and our partners [marketing partners], affiliates, or analytics or service providers [ online customer support provider].
 These technologies are used in analyzing trends, administering the site, tracking users’ movements around the site and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

-We use Local Storage Objects (LSOs) such as HTML5 to store content information and preferences.
+We use Local Storage Objects (LSOs) such as HTML5 and Flash LSO to store content information and preferences.
 Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use LSOs such as HTML 5 or Flash to collect and store information.
 Various browsers may offer their own management tools for removing HTML5 LSOs.
 To manage Flash LSOs please [click here](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html).

 ### Behavioral Targeting/Re-targeting